 ThingSpeak will draw down messages from the unit with the earliest expiration date first.

 Your ThingSpeak channels will no longer accept new data points.
 However, you can avoid this situation by adding additional unit(s) to your license prior to using up all your messages.
+If you run out of channels, you will not be able to create additional channels.
+However, you can avoid this situation by adding additional unit(s) to your license prior to using up all your channels.

 When a unit expires, all unused messages are no longer available.